Disaster recovery for businesses with a Document Management System

 Even worse, the Filipino people are also faced with the issues of man-made disasters such as deliberate attacks and fires.
 Statistics show that almost 40 percent of small businesses never reopen their doors after a disaster.
 After 2 years, only 29% remains operating.
 Is your business part of the 29% that remains operating?

 - Will the business survive any type of disaster?

 - What physical documents do we need to protect?

-- What is the likelyhood of flooding in our office?
+- What is the likelihood of flooding in our office?

-- What are the legal issues the business will face with the loss of business records?
+- What legal issues will the business have due to the loss of business records?

-- Is this currently included in the business planning?
+- Is this currently included in business planning?

-- Identify risks and impact to your business.
+- Identify risks and their impact on your business.

 - Plan for continuity and recovery.

 - As a minimum, scan and back up documents to another site.